spacetx/starfish/docs/source/user_guide/index.rst

 .. _spacetx writer: https://github.com/spacetx/spacetx-writer
 .. _Bio-Formats: https://www.openmicroscopy.org/bio-formats/

-After converting, you can use :ref:`starfish validate<validate>` to ensure that the experiment files meet the format specifications before loading.
+After converting, you can use :ref:`starfish validate<cli_validate>` to ensure that the experiment files meet the format specifications before loading.

 Your first time applying these generalized tools to convert your data can be time-consuming.
 If